stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 adapted PhysX to run on its latest GPUs.

 >Open source physics and collision engines are also available.
 Perhaps the best-known of these is the Open Dynamics Engine (ODE)
->V-Collide and RAPID are other popular non-commercial collision detection engines.
+>I-Collide, V-Collide and RAPID are other popular non-commercial collision detection engines. 开发于University of North Carolina
 >http://www.ode.org

+### Animations
+>类型：
+>* sprite/texture animation,
+>* rigid body hierarchy animation,
+>* skeletal animation,
+>* vertex animation, and
+>* morph targets.